-Heiltsuk Territory encompasses 16, 658 square kilometres of land as well as extensive nearshore and offshore waters in an area that has only recently come to be known as the Central Coast of BC.
-Our territorial boundaries are defined by six Heiltsuk tribal groups and extend out into national waters.
+Heiltsuk Territory encompasses 16,658 square kilometres of land, and extensive nearshore and offshore waters in an area that has only recently come to be known as the Central Coast of BC.
+Our territorial boundaries are defined by six Heiltsuk tribal groups and extend into national waters.
 According to our nuyem or oral tradition, we have had a relationship with these rich and productive lands and waters for countless generations.

 Heiltsuk oral tradition states that the original Heiltsuk ancestors were set down by the Creator in various areas in the territory now referred to as the Central Coast of British Columbia, before the time of the great flood.
-An archeological excavation and study of ancient remains based in a Heiltsuk Village site of Namu in the 1960’s and 1970’sconcluded that the history of the Heiltsuk go back as far as 11,500 years.
+An archeological excavation and study of ancient remains based in the Heiltsuk Village site of Namu in the 1960’s and 1970’s concluded that the history of the Heiltsuk go back in excess of 12,000 years.

 We affirm Gvi’ilas, the laws of our ancestors as the paramount principle to guide all resource use and environmental management.
 According to Chief Moses Humchitt, Gvi’ilas refers to our “power” or authority over all matters that affect our lives.
 It is a complex and comprehensive system of laws that embodies values, beliefs, teachings, principles, practices, and consequences.
 Inherent in this is the understanding that all things are connected and that unity is important to maintain.

 Gvi’ilas has been described as the ethos of our people: “Gvi’ilas not only governed our relationship and responsibilities to land and resources, but also social relationships and obligations with respect to lands and resources.
 For example, take a little and leave a lot; dispersed and varied resource harvesting obligations to share and support family and community; obligations to care for the resource; seeing all aspects of harvesting, from the taking of the resources to the methods used, as a gift of the Creator.”